History of the Special Air Service: Northern Ireland

 In the late 1980s the IRA started to move operations to the European mainland.
 Operation Flavius in March 1988 was a SAS operation in Gibraltar in which three PIRA volunteers, Seán Savage, Daniel McCann and Mairéad Farrell, were killed.
-All three had conspired to detonate a car bomb where a military band assembled for the weekly changing of the guard at the Governor's residence.
-However, eyewitnesses to the shooting in Gibraltar stated in the Thames Television documentary Death On The Rock that they believed McCann and Farrell were shot with their hands up.
+All three had conspired to detonate a car bomb where a military band assembled for the weekly changing of the guard at the governor's residence.
+However, eyewitnesses to the shooting in Gibraltar stated in the Thames Television documentary Death on the Rock that they believed McCann and Farrell were shot with their hands up.
 Another eyewitness said that Savage was shot in the back.
 Two witnesses claimed to have seen the IRA members "finished off" on the ground.
 The following day, Sir Geoffrey Howe, the British foreign secretary, made a statement to the House of Commons regarding the shootings, in which he informed the house that the IRA members were unarmed, and that the car one of them had parked in the assembly area did not contain an explosive device.
 Families of the three killed in Gibraltar brought a case against the British government to the European Court of Human Rights.
-The ECtHR considered whether the shooting was disproportionate to the aims to be achieved by the state in apprehending the suspects and defending the citizens of Gibraltar from unlawful violence.
+The ECHR considered whether the shooting was disproportionate to the aims to be achieved by the state in apprehending the suspects and defending the citizens of Gibraltar from unlawful violence.
 The court found a violation of article 2: the killing of the three IRA members did not constitute a use of force which was "absolutely necessary" as proscribed by Article 2-2.
 It also held that, although there had been no conspiracy, the planning and control of the SAS operation was so flawed as to make the use of lethal force almost inevitable.

 In Germany, in 1989 the German security forces discovered a SAS unit operating there without the permission of the German government.

-In 1991 three IRA men were killed by the SAS.
+In 1991, three IRA men were killed by the SAS.
 The IRA men were on their way to kill an Ulster Defence Regiment soldier who lived in Coagh, when they were ambushed.
-These three and another seven brought the total number of IRA men killed by the SAS in the 1990s to 11.
+These three and seven more brought the total number of IRA men killed by the SAS in the 1990s to 11.